LetsScrapeData/scraper/scraping/robust.md

 <!--
 ### How to Build a Robust Web Scraping Tool
 1. **Multiple Solutions**
-* For example, browser-based solutions are more stable, while API requests are more efficient; combining both is recommended.
+  * For example, browser-based solutions are more stable, while API requests are more efficient; combining both is recommended, along with the latest undetectable tools.
 2. **Redundancy**
 * Use multiple CSS Selectors or XPaths to adapt to changes (AI-generated XPaths are not recommended as they are difficult to adapt to).
 3. **Validation**